TS H552U - DVD Recorder SAMSUNG - Free user manual and instructions

 2. Ways to Use the MAGIC SPEED

+First, please install the Magic Speed program from Samsung's homepage.
 Operate the program by clicking the right mouse button on the MAGIC SPEED Tray Icon.

-Place to download a MAGIC SPEED
+Place to download MAGIC SPEED

 Deleting Utilities

-[Windows 98 / Me ]
+[Windows 98 / Me]

 Click the [Add/Remove] button to remove the program.